GuidesWikiHow Much RAM Do You Need For Video Editing?

 64GB Of RAM

-For professional video editors consistently working with high-resolution videos and numerous effects, I recommend getting 64GB RAM.
-It allows for the smooth rendering of 4K or even 8K videos with multiple effects at a 10-bit color depth.
+For professional video editors who consistently work with high-resolution videos and numerous effects, I recommend getting 64GB RAM.
+It allows for the smooth rendering of 4K or even 8K videos with multiple effects at a 10-bit colour depth.

 Additionally, with 64GB of RAM, I comfortably ran multiple RAM-heavy background tasks concurrently.